• Privacy Policy/Disclaimer

 Taste: The cinnamon flavor merged with the bananas.
 However, the cracker also tasted like nutty whole wheat.
 It was too hearty for the pudding.

 Texture: The texture was comparable to the texture of regular graham crackers.
-It was best two to four hours later, but by 24 hours and beyond, it was soggier than blended and it disintegrated between 48 and 72 hours.
+It was best two to four hours later, but by 24 hours and beyond, it was soggier.
+And it disintegrated after 48 hours.

 Cost: The same as regular graham crackers and similar to Nilla wafers.